264 Beneficiaries Served in 2025-2026

 Antonie Day Care Center (ADCC) -- a daycare serving the impoverished, in partnership with Bacolod Patenkinder, eV.

-The Educational Resource Center (ERC) family program is fully funded and staffed by Welcome Home.
-Individualized instruction to preschool deaf children, their hearing siblings, and others with multiple disabilities is the primary focus.
-Parental education includes regular sign language courses and intermittent seminars on building healthy relationships with their children.
-Scholarship grants are provided to more than half of enrolled families, which cover the costs of tuition, board, clothing, and other expenses.
+The Welcome Home Foundation Incorporated School (formerly ERC) is fully funded and operated by Welcome Home.
+Its primary mission is to provide individualized education for preschool deaf children, their hearing siblings, and others with multiple disabilities.
+Parents are also supported through ongoing sign language classes and occasional seminars focused on fostering healthy family relationships.
+More than half of the enrolled families receive scholarship grants, which cover tuition, board, clothing, and other essential expenses.

 Programs

-Speech and hearing services are a key component of the services by ERC, available to all pupils.
-Specially trained teachers use audiology devices and computer software with the Level I-A, I-B, and II deaf pupils with the intent of increasing vocal strength and precision.
+Speech and hearing services are part of the support plans available to all school students.
+Specially trained teachers use audiology devices and computer software with the Level I-A, I-B, and II, with the intent of increasing vocal strength and precision.
 Hearing tests and hearing aid fittings are provided on a case-by-case basis, and at no cost to the beneficiary.

 Physical education provides an outlet for the children to exercise and play together, in a safe and supportive environment.
 Holistic wellness is the core of WHFI’s educational model, and the foundation is cemented in healthy living.